WTSN (AM)

-WTSN (1270 kHz) is a commercial AM radio station licensed to Dover, New Hampshire, and serving the Seacoast Region of New Hampshire and Southern Maine.
-WTSN airs a news/talk radio format.
+WTSN (1270 AM) is a commercial radio station licensed to Dover, New Hampshire, United States, and serving the Seacoast Region of New Hampshire and Southern Maine.
+WTSN airs a talk format.
 It broadcasts with 5,000 watts of power from a transmitter on Back Road in Dover.

 WTSN is simulcast locally on an FM translator at 98.1, W251CF, and regionally on WTPL (107.7 FM) in Manchester and WEMJ (1490 AM and 107.3 FM) in the Lakes Region.
 The station identifies itself using its FM frequency, "News Talk 98.1 WTSN".

 Programming

 WTSN carries local and syndicated talk programming.
 The station began carrying the Boston-based Howie Carr Show in late afternoons on February 16, 2015.
 Mike Pomp hosts the Morning Information Center and Open Mic Show.

 WTSN features local news updates throughout the day, business updates from CNBC Business Radio in addition to Fox News Radio updates.
 WTSN is the New Hampshire/Maine Seacoast home of the Boston Red Sox, the Boston Celtics and the Boston Bruins.